doriantaylor/rb-intertwingler/README.md

 are represented by [partial
 invocations](https://vocab.methodandstructure.com/transformation#Partial)
-that effectively [curry](https://en.wikipedia.org/wiki/Currying) the function so that only the message body is outstanding.
+that effectively [curry](https://en.wikipedia.org/wiki/Currying) the function so that they only need to take a single outstanding
+parameter: the HTTP message body.
 Partial invocations are either statically configured in transform queues, or inserted on the fly into addressable queues.

 #### Queue Chain

-The most recent addition to the transform infrastructure is a disposable queue-of-queues that manages the state of the transformation process over the lifetime of an HTTP request loop, in a manner that insulates longer-lived objects from any longer-lived changes.
+The most recent addition to the transform infrastructure is a disposable queue-of-queues that manages the state of the transformation process over the lifetime of an HTTP request loop, in a manner that insulates longer-lived objects from destructive changes.

 #### Resolver